MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 Use the New-TenantAllowBlockListItems cmdlet to add entries to the Tenant Allow/Block List in the Security & Compliance Center.

-> [!NOTE]
-> We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
+**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).